proteusx/Lectus/README.rst

 OPTIONS::

-       -r or --regex               Toggle search by regular expression -l or --lexica              Space separated list of dictionaries -d or --directory           Path to the dictionaries directory ( default directory ./)
+       -i or --index               Index all installed dictionaries -l or --lexica              Space separated list of dictionaries -d or --directory           Path to the dictionaries directory ( default directory ./)

-If option ``-r`` is given then ``LEMMA`` is assumed to be a regular expression otherwise Lectus will look for an exact match.
+If option ``-i`` is given then Lectus will index all dictionaries found in the default directory ``./dictionaries`` or in the directory specified with by option ``-d``

 If option ``-l`` is given and it is followed by one or more dictionary names, these will be searched, otherwise all dictionaries present in the specified directory, or in the